miquelo/storm/README.md

 -------------

 To build documentation at GitHub Pages, at the project root path and documentation branch, do the following thigs.
+If *gf-pages* remote branch exists, remove it.

 ```
 $ python3 setup.py build_sphinx